sonia-br/mood-based-movie-generator/docs/development.md

 - updated App.jsx
     - added route to authentication page, singing out from account, automatically sending user to the profile page after login
     - user cannot go to profile page if they are not logged in

+- added profile page
+    - implemented lists - 'Watch Later' and 'Watched'
+    - lists are shown in the profile
+    - to add movie to a list user needs to register or login
+    - switch between two lists by tabs
+    - when click on movie, user is sent to movie details page
+- updated MovieDetails page
+    - used useEffect:
+        - to subscribe to authentication so that unathenticated user is sent to athentication page when button 'add to a list' is clicked
+        - to check if the film is in a list already
+    - updated functions that allow to add films to lists or delete from lists

+- UI is simple and does not have styles, I plan to add styles later, now focused on logic and features